jacastillol/dinamic_programming/README.md

 # Dynamic Programming
-A simple GridWorld solved with Dinamic Programming
+A simple GridWorld solved with Dynamic Programming